rigetti/pyquil/docs/source/basics.rst

 Ways to Construct Programs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-PyQuil supports a variety of methods for constructing programs however you prefer.
+pyQuil supports a variety of methods for constructing programs, however you prefer.
-Multiple instructions can be applied at once, and programs can be added together.
-PyQuil can also produce a
+Multiple instructions can be added at once, and programs can be concatenated together. pyQuil can also produce a
 ``Program`` by interpreting raw Quil text.
 You can still use the more pyQuil 1.X style of using
 the ``.inst`` method to add instruction gates.
 Thus, the following are all valid programs: